jondbennett/GPSParser/README.md

 access whatever you want, but don't be stupid and change any of the member variables.
 You can have as many instances as you wish.

 The GPSDefs.h file lets you indicate (at compile time) which GPS sentences you want to parse.
 Any data in the GPSParserData object that is unnecessary is removed from the structure at compile time so the memory footprint is as small as possible.
+So, if memory (program or dynamic) is a problem then edit GPSDefs.h and remove any sentenses whose data you do not need.

 To be clear: You will generally use ONLY two objects: One instance of CGPSParser to do the actual parsing of the data.
 From this object you will request its data object which is a REFERENCE to a CGPSParserData object.
-You will then access its member variables to discover the information in the GPS data stream.
+You will then access its member variables to discover the information from the GPS data stream.

 So...
 Instantiate the object: